‘Believe It or Not!’ fishing stories, Part II

 Just because it’s in the boat doesn’t mean it will stay there.

-One of the charter boats lands a nice, 300-plus-pound marlin.
+One of the charter boats lands a nice 300-plus-pound marlin.
 They pull it through the stern door and clear up the back deck.
-A few minutes later, all of a sudden, the marlin starts thrashing around on the deck, hitting the latch on the stern door and knocking it open.
+A few minutes later, all of a sudden the marlin starts thrashing around on the deck, hitting the latch on the stern door, knocking it open.
 It snaked itself backwards across the deck and out the stern door, swimming away into the depths.